 While locating your sewer cleanouts is a pretty easy task, getting them open can be tricky.
 For PVC (white plastic) cleanouts, a threaded plastic cap is installed with a molded nut at the center.
 Using a pipe wrench or a pair of slip-joint pliers, grab the center nut and slowly start to turn it counter-clockwise, or “lefty-loosey,” and remove the cap.
 If the cap resists being removed, try WD-40 or another spray lubricant, and wait a few minutes before trying again.

-Snaking your cleanouts is a project that can be tackled by a handy homeowner, but if pulling raw sewage out of a pipe is not your idea of a fun afternoon, call in a professional, like Nick’s Plumbing and Sewer Services.
+Snaking your cleanouts is a project that can be tackled by a handy homeowner, but if pulling raw sewage out of a pipe is not your idea of a fun afternoon, call in a professional, like Nick’s Plumbing and Air Conditioning.

 Do I Need to Have a Sewer Line Cleanout Installed?